 Transfer of equity process

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

 Transfer of equity is a legal process involving the change of property ownership.
-It typically occurs when one or more owners of a property decide to alter their share or transfer it entirely to another person.
+It occurs when one or more owners of a property decide to alter their share or transfer it entirely to another person.

 This process requires the property's legal ownership to be amended, which is documented through a transfer deed.
 The deed is a legal document that evidences the change in ownership and is registered with the Land Registry.

-Key reasons for transferring equity
+Reasons for transferring equity

 Transferring equity often happens during major life events.
 These include marriage, where a new partner is added to the title deeds, or divorce, leading to the removal of an ex-partner’s name from the property ownership.

-Other common scenarios include transferring property to family members, either as a gift or as part of inheritance planning.
 Equity transfer can also be part of financial restructuring, such as settling debts by transferring property shares.

 Who typically initiates a transfer of equity?